tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 In this task, you will copy the IP address for later reference.

-1. In the [Azure portal](https://portal.azure.com), navigate to your SqlServerDw VM.
+1. In the [Azure portal](https://portal.azure.com), navigate to your SqlServerDw VM

-2. On the SqlServerDw overview blade, select the copy button next to the Public IP address value, and paste the value into a text editor, such as Notepad, for later reference.
+2. On the SqlServerDw overview blade, select the copy button next to the Public IP address value, and paste the value into a text editor, such as Notepad, for later reference

     ![On the SqlServerDw VM Overview blade, the Public IP address is highlighted.](media/sql-virtual-machine-overview-blade-ip-address.png "Virtual machine Overview")